Kravuar/ReservApp/README.md

                 enabled: true
     ```
    doesn't do anything by itself, even providing a csrf endpoint / cookieRepository configuration
    fails as csrf filter does some incorrect encoding/decoding for tokens
+5. Create guide for configuring okta.dev